 You click on the first link, but you find this information is about the plant itself and general tips, when what you are really looking for is a step-by-step guide.
 So you go back to the search results and click on the next link.
 Maybe it takes you a few clicks before you find what you’re looking for.

 Google takes note of this.
 Not only how many links you go through, but how long you stay on each one.
-The site that satisfies you gets a boost in the rankings, while the ones you discarded are likely to move down.
+The site that satisfies you gets a boost in the rankings, while the ones you discarded will get dinged.

 You can buy your way to the top